Our supporters

 Ben Borgia

-Ben lost his sister Abbey, 13, and mother Deborah, 45, in the Sari Club blast in Bali in 2002.
-Borgia, a Sydney actor, participated in the first symposium on victims of terrorism at UN headquarters in New York in September 2008, recounting that he had learnt to live with the fact those he loved most were gone, but the sense of loss remained.
+Ben lost his 13 year-old sister Abbey and his mother Deborah in the 2002 Sari Club Bombing in Bali.
+Borgia was one of the participants in the United Nations Symposium on Supporting Victims of Terrorism on 9 September 2008 at the UN headquarters in New York City.
+At the symposium he spoke of how even though he learned to live with the fact that those he loved most were gone, his sense of loss would always remain.
 Ben is especially concerned with the pain and grief that terrorism causes children.

 Chris Cramer